dstein64/nvim-scrollview/README.md

   the specified sign groups are enabled.
 * `:ScrollViewToggle` toggles the plugin.
 When arguments are given, the specified sign groups are toggled.
-* `:ScrollViewRefresh` refreshes the scrollbars.
-This is relevant when the scrollbars are out-of-sync, which can occur as a result of some window arrangement actions.
+* `:ScrollViewRefresh` refreshes the scrollbars and signs.
+This is relevant when the scrollbars or signs are out-of-sync, which can occur as a result of some window arrangement actions.
 * `:ScrollViewNext`, `:ScrollViewPrev`, `:ScrollViewFirst`, and `ScrollViewLast` move the cursor to lines with signs.
 Arguments can specify which sign groups are considered.